Storyflow Logo

 6.8/10

-Rating criteria: Auto-sync depth (25%), follow-up workflow (25%), pricing and value (20%), AI depth (15%), portability (15%).
-Auto-sync and follow-up are weighted highest because a personal CRM is only useful if it gets used, and use depends on low-friction capture and timely reminders.
+Rating criteria: auto-sync depth (25%), follow-up workflow (25%), pricing and value (20%), AI depth (15%), portability (15%).
+Auto-sync and follow-up carry the most weight because a personal CRM is only useful if it gets used, and use depends on low-friction capture and timely reminders.
+Verify current pricing before you buy: personal CRM tiers change often, and per-user tools scale faster than the sticker price suggests.

 Storyflow canvas holding contact cards alongside the projects they connect to with AI that reads the whole board